 The Postal Service has announced price changes to take effect next year.

 The USPS governors approved the proposed changes, which will be reviewed by the Postal Regulatory Commission (PRC) before they take effect Jan.
-26. The governors believe these new rates will keep the Postal Service competitive while providing the agency with needed revenue.
+26. In a news release, the governors said these new rates will keep the Postal Service competitive while providing the agency with needed revenue.

 The changes, if favorably reviewed by the PRC, do not include an increase in the price of a First-Class Mail Forever stamp, which will remain 55 cents.